Sport horse

 Horses used for western riding disciplines, Saddle seat, or any form of horse racing are generally not described as sport horses.

 Breeding

 Sport horses are bred for specific qualities in their conformation, movement, and temperament.
 The purpose and breeding of sport horses across the world varies little, but the exact definition of a "sport horse" differs slightly from country to country.
 In the United Kingdom, the term "sport horse" refers to any horse suitable for dressage, eventing or show jumping.
-In the USA, the definition is broader, sometimes encompassing horses used in any of the hunt seat disciplines.
+In the US, the definition is broader, sometimes encompassing horses used in any of the hunt seat disciplines.

 Worldwide, the breeding of sport horses is overseen by the World Breeding Federation for Sport Horses.
 The WBFSH acts as a connection between sport horse breeding organizations and the International Federation for Equestrian Sports (FEI).

 Characteristics common to quality sport horses include the following: